 Capitalizing on the popularity of Tightwad Hill, a vendor set up a popcorn and ice cream wagon on the street above the farmhouse.
 Reddin asked Pasquale why he didn't charge admission to his property.
 "I am a farmer.
 That is my business -- not baseball," he said.
 "They (pointing to the ballpark) are in the baseball business.
 Live and let live.
 That's what I think.
 Everybody stay to his own business" ("'Tightwad Hill' Attracts ...").

-Three months after Reddin's visit to the farm, Angelina Vacca fell ill and died at age 67.
+Three months after Reddin's visit, Angelina Vacca fell ill and died at age 67.
 A beloved figure in Rainier Valley, she was greatly missed when a Seattle Times reporter visited the following May, though game days on the farm were still festive.
 "Now there is a third generation of youngsters who coach the Rainiers from Grandpa's porch," Byron Fish wrote.
 "The family grows progressively rabid in baseball interest.
 Grandpa Pasquale never had paid much attention to the commotion below.
 His sons and nephews have enough interest that they still gather in the yard to watch, but they also talk of other things.
 If they lose track of the current diamond affairs, they can ask Ralph, 12, or Dickie, 10, or some of the other young sons or nephews for a quick summary" (Fish).
 Describing the distant action, Fish wrote:

 "The game, as seen by the hillside family, differs a little from the one viewed from the grandstand.
 Its sights and sounds are like a film out of synchronization.
 From this distance you hardly ever can see the ball.
 The batter swings his bat and runs.
 Only after you have watched him take several strides do you hear the crack of the bat.
 You watch the infield for motion, especially a throw.
 It is the shortstop who makes it.
 The runner crosses first -- then comes the thud of the ball in the first baseman's mitt.
 To fans in the grandstand, that would mean the runner was safe.
 But up on the hill you do not scream 'Robber!' as the umpire jerks his hand upward" ("It's All in the Angle").